becomevocal/slate/source/includes/_api_objects_store_information.md

+# Store Information Object

-## Profile of an individual store.
+I## Profile of an individual store.

 |||
 |---|---|